Special Situations

 LevelWho ReviewsTimeline

-Level 1: ReconsiderationYour MA plan30 days (standard) or 72 hours (expedited)
+Level 1: ReconsiderationYour MA plan30 days (pre-service) or 60 days (payment); 72 hours (expedited)

 Level 4: ReviewMedicare Appeals CouncilAdditional review